JoeOCT91/JmiaTask/README.md

 The idea is create an app that is able to list items requested by a query.

 The challenge submission:
-- Create a pull request using this branch
+- Create a pull request to be merged into this branch
 - Title format "Challenge Admission Test - FIRST_NAME LAST_NAME"
 - Write a description about your implementation